-My Aunt Shirley is famous for her mashed potatoes!
-They are SO creamy, fluffy, and have TONS of flavor.
+My Aunt Shirley is famous for her creamy mashed potatoes!
+They are SO fluffy, creamy, and have TONS of flavor.
 They are like soft pillowy clouds that melt in your mouth.
 I could describe them forever but you’re just going to have to make them!
 A very unique recipe.

 Did you know that Costco has FREE home delivery??
 Did you know that the delivery person will even bring you a portion of the free food samples that you missed at the store??

 Just kidding.
 I had you there for a minute, didn’t I?
 Come on don’t lie.

 I went through all the things they brought me and thought, man, this is super boring.
 No hidden chocolate covered pretzels?
 No fancy bread from the bakery?
 Just bulk ground beef and 25 pounds of flour?
 Boo.